There are several pathways available for researchers and educators to apply to use Blue Waters for their work.

 National Science Foundation

-At least 80 percent of the capacity of Blue Waters--about 150 million node-hours each year--is available to scientists and engineers across the country through the National Science Foundation's Petascale Computing Resource Allocation program.
-Next proposal due date: Nov.
-13, 2015.
+At least 80 percent of the capacity of Blue Waters—about 150 million node-hours each year—has been available scientists and engineers across the country through the National Science Foundation's Petascale Computing Resource Allocation program.

 University of Illinois at Urbana-Champaign